knudsvik/EnergyScore/README.md

     custom_components.energyscore: debug
 ```

+### Service call

-You can also start debugging with a service call:
+You can start debugging with a service call:

 ```yaml
 service: logger.set_level